puzzle/ansible-training/CODE_OF_CONDUCT.md

 ## Our Standards

-### Positive behaviors include:
+### Positive behaviors include

-- Being respectful and empathetic
+* Being respectful and empathetic
-- Welcoming diverse viewpoints
+* Welcoming diverse viewpoints
-- Giving constructive feedback
+* Giving constructive feedback
-- Accepting responsibility for mistakes
+* Accepting responsibility for mistakes
-- Focusing on community well-being
+* Focusing on community well-being

-### Unacceptable behaviors include:
+### Unacceptable behaviors include

-- Harassment or discrimination
+* Harassment or discrimination
-- Harmful or offensive language
+* Harmful or offensive language
-- Publishing private information without consent
+* Publishing private information without consent
-- Any conduct that would be inappropriate in a professional setting
+* Any conduct that would be inappropriate in a professional setting

 ## Enforcement